“Why buy the cow when you can get the milk for free?”

 I think that most artists would prefer being in the latter group, but practical demands and current economical structures dictate that in order to be successful an artist must treat their talents like a medieval peasant’s virgin daughter.
 Waiting for the best proposal before giving up the goods.
 It does make sense as visual artists traditionally make far less than other skilled laborers and people are constantly trying to glean free services from them.
 It’s understandable to want proper compensation for your work when you invest so much in developing your skills.
 So what’s my gripe?

-The way artists are treated in the job market has us defensive and possessive.
+The way artists are treated in the job market with email verification has us defensive and possessive in the field.
 We want to be respected as talented creators, but we also want to make rent, so most of our best work is going into marketing and advertising for companies that we may not even care about.
 The greatest among us are designing ads for the sides of buses and spending days making the perfect font for a mailer that will inevitably end up in a thousand garbage cans.
 And worst of all we resent other artists, particularly those who could directly compete with us, when we could be collaborating and expanding our creative abilities.

 So what’s the alternative?